aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 **bas.h5 & bax.h5**

-RSII system produces three `bax.h5` files and a `bas.h5` per SMRT cell.
+The RS II system produces three `bax.h5` files and a `bas.h5` per SMRT cell.
 The three `bax.h5` files correspond to the first, second and third part of the movie capturing the SMRT cell, `bas.h5` contains metainformations.
-PacBio announced a change of data format to specialised `.bam` for platform Sequel, however all data produced by RSII will be still in `.h5` formats we are going to work with.
+PacBio announced a change of data format to specialised `.bam` for platform Sequel, however all data produced by RS II will be still in `.h5` formats we are going to work with.

 ### Tools